CLau72/python-100-days/README.md

 The first project was basically using turtle event listeners to make an Etch-a-Sketch

-The second project generated instances of turtles with diffferent colors, and then had them race across the screen.
+The second project generated instances of turtles with different colors, and then had them race across the screen.
 User is able to bet on which turtle they think will win.